timwhitlock/twitter-whitewaller/README.md

 # Twitter Whitewaller

-Trashes your old tweets, but provides various options to keep tweets matching certain criteria.
+Trashes tweets in bulk with options to keep the important ones.

 ## Install